treussart/ProbeManager_Suricata/README.rst

   :width: 60%

 * Name: (IP, MD5, HOST).
 For IP and HOST, a signature is created automatically, for `MD5 <http://suricata.readthedocs.io/en/latest/rules/file-keywords.html?highlight=MD5#filemd5>`_, it store a text file with a single md5 per line.
-* Description: The value for this type.
+* Description: A description for the classtype.
-* Security Level:
+* Security Level: A priority of 1 (high) is the most severe and 4 (very low) is the least severe.

 Page of an instance :
 ---------------------